Grant Enfinger clinches spot in NASCAR Trucks championship with first victory at Martinsville Speedway

 Enfinger came into Friday's race in sixth, 30 points below the cutoff.

-"We knew were going to have to take the gloves off and fight for this one," Enfinger told FS1 reporter following the race.
-"We came in here with our backs against the wall...
+"We knew were going to have to take the gloves off and fight for this one," Enfinger told an FS1 reporter following the race.
+"We came in here with our backs against the wall. ...
 It's been a crazy year but it's so awesome to be here."

 Cara Cooper is a sports writer for the Martinsville Bulletin.
 She can be reached at cara.cooper@martinsvillebulletin.com